NextronSystems/asgard-manual/usage/administration.rst

    MISP events

-In order to create a ruleset, click ``Add MISP Ruleset`` in the "Scan Control > MISP Signatures > Rulset" tab.
+In order to create a ruleset, click ``Add MISP Ruleset`` in the ``Scan Control`` > ``MISP`` > ``MISP Rulsets`` tab.
 Select a name and the type of IOCs you want to use in this ruleset.
 By default, all types are selected, but there may be reasons for deselecting certain categories.
 For example, filename IOCs tend to cause false positives and may be deselected for that reason.
 The picture below shows the dialogue for adding a MISP ruleset.

 .. figure:: ../images/addon-a-new-misp-rulset.png
    :target: ../_images/addon-a-new-misp-rulset.png